-On successful completion of the course, students will be able to:

-Learning Outcome Module Code Demonstrate a critical understanding and knowledge of the issues affecting the health and wellbeing of both parents and baby across the transition to parenthood.
-All Identify a range of ways in which to effectively apply the concepts and principles of adult learning, self-realisation and support to promote the preparation and support of all parents across the transition to parenthood.
+Knov Knowledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
+Demonstrate a critical understanding and knowledge of the issues affecting the health and wellbeing of both parents and baby across the transition to parenthood.
+All 2.
+Identify a range of ways in which to effectively apply the concepts and principles of adult learning, self-realisation and support to promote the preparation and support of all parents across the transition to parenthood.
 All